Pat Alger

-Pat Alger (born September 23, 1947, in LaGrange, Georgia) is a country music songwriter, singer and guitarist and a member of the Nashville Songwriters Hall of Fame (2010) and the Georgia Music Hall of Fame (2013).
+Patrick J. Alger (born September 23, 1947, in LaGrange, Georgia) is an American country music songwriter, singer and guitarist and a member of the Nashville Songwriters Hall of Fame (2010) and the Georgia Music Hall of Fame (2013).

 Early life and work

 Patrick J. Alger was born in 1947 in LaGrange, Georgia.
 Alger attended Georgia Tech studying architecture but decided to concentrate on writing songs.
 He started as a solo folk performer at folk clubs.

 In 1973, he moved to Woodstock, New York.
 It was there where he began his career as a musician and songwriter working together with Happy and Artie Traum as a member of the Woodstock Mountains Revue.
 The group included the Traum brothers, Arlen Roth, John Herald and Maria Muldaur among others.
 Some of the songs he wrote during this period were "Old Time Music" and "Southern Crescent Line."

 Career

 In 1980, his first success as a songwriter was after Livingston Taylor had a hit with "First Time Love".
 The next year, in 1981, he moved to Nashville.
-1984-88, he toured with the Everly Brothers in the United States and in Europe.
+1984-88, he toured with The Everly Brothers in the United States and in Europe.
 He teamed with Nanci Griffith, and co-wrote Griffith's hit songs "Once in a Very Blue Moon" and "Lone Star State of Mind."
 Some of his songs were recorded by Kathy Mattea such as "Goin' Gone", "She Came From Fort Worth", and "A Few Good Things Remain."

 He wrote four Number One hits for Garth Brooks like "Unanswered Prayers", "What She's Doing Now", "The Thunder Rolls", and "That Summer."
 He also wrote hits for Hal Ketchum, "Small Town Saturday Night," for Trisha Yearwood, "Like We Never Had A Broken Heart," for Don Williams, "True Love", and for Mark Collie, "Calloused Hands."
 Through the years, his songs are recorded and performed by such diverse artists as Peter, Paul and Mary, Dolly Parton, Lyle Lovett, Brenda Lee, and Crystal Gayle.
 He has three critically-acclaimed solo albums in the 1990s featuring backup by Griffith, Lovett, Mattea, and Yearwood.